Notes on Lie symmetry group methods for differential equations: Reduction of order for ordinary differential equations

-In order to obtain another interesting subclass integrable by quadratures, we now let Eq. \eqref{2ndODE} be invariant under the scaling transformation generated by $\mathbf{v}_2=y\gen y$, equivalently choosing $H(r,w)=Aw+Br$, where $A,B$ are arbitrary constants, then we obtain the variable coefficient linear invariant equation
+In order to obtain another interesting subclass integrable by quadratures, we now let Eq. \eqref{2ndODE} be invariant under the scaling transformation generated by $\mathbf{v}_2=y\gen y$, or equivalently choosing $H(r,w)=r G(w/r)$.
+With further specialization $G(z)=Az+B$, where $A,B$ are arbitrary constants, we obtain the variable coefficient linear invariant equation

 Eliminating $\eta$ results in the relation

 where $I(x)$ is the (semi)-invariant of \eqref{lin-inv-2ndODE}, namely